-Once the review has been completed and the report has been accepted by the probation department's management, it is time to turn the department's attention to the implementation of the report's recommendations.
-The first step is to gather the personnel who are critical to the implementation of reform within the department.
+the personnel who are critical to the implementation of reform within the youth justice system.
 That group should consider the report in its entirety and identify what areas and recommendations are priorities for implementation.
 It is likely that implementation will need to be a staged process, beginning with the areas that are ripe for action and provide the best opportunity to realize success.
 The plan will likely need to sequence action steps for other areas of reform over a prescribed period of time.
-Since each jurisdictional review frequently yields a unique set of findings and recommendations and the implementation of each will vary due to individual jurisdictional circumstances,
+Since each jurisdictional review frequently yields a unique set of findings and